+In the Boot Menu:

-- In the Boot Menu, set the hard disk drive as the first boot device.
-As a result, the POST does not first seek a diskette drive, which saves about one second from the POST execution time. - In the Peripheral Configuration submenu, disable the LAN device if it will not be used.
+- Set the hard disk drive as the first boot device.
+As a result, the POST does not first seek a diskette drive, which saves about one second from the POST execution time. - Disable Quiet Boot, which eliminates display of the logo splash screen.
+This could save several seconds of painting complex graphic images and changing video modes.

+In the Peripheral Configuration submenu, disable the LAN device if it will not be used.
 This can reduce up to four seconds of option ROM boot time.